 Why is the Labyrinth called Dracula’s Lair?

 So, according to the info plaques that I took pictures of because I was too anxious to stand and read… Vlad Tepes, son of Vlad Dracul, was imprisoned in the Labyrinth by King Matthias for about a year around 1462 before he was sent to Visegrad.
-The Labyrinth at that time was used as as prison and torture chamber.
 There’s controversy over why he was imprisoned but they believed he was working with the Turkish Sultan.
 Vlad was murdered after he was released in 1476 and his head was sent to the Turkish Sultan. 😮

 There are a lot of legends surrounding the name “Dracula.”
 There are the legends of Vlad the Impaler, legends surrounding his marriage to the niece of King Matthias, and of course vampirism.
 Historical records confirm that the Labyrinth under Buda Castle Hill were not only used as a prison, but also a torture chamber.
 There is no clear record for why Vlad Tepes was ordered to be imprisoned, but it is confirmed that he was held there.
 After the death of Vlad, stories began to appear – the first of which was published only 9 years later.
 The vampire legends are said to have evolved from that initial writing.